Tyrol: Poll by IFDD from 27.07.2022

 Tyrol - The latest poll for the State election in Tirol from IFDD shows the following results: ÖVP 29%, SPÖ 21%, FPÖ 17%, GRÜNE 11%, Liste Fritz Dinkhauser 10%, NEOS 8% and MFG 3%.
 If an election were held in Tyrol this Sunday, SPÖ might gain the most in voter favorability with +3.5 growth since the last election. ÖVP, on the other hand, would lose the most votes (-5.7) in the election barometer compared to the last election result.

-Currently governing with a Coalition of the center from ÖVP and GRÜNE.
-With 41.7% of virtual seats, the government could fail to remain in office.
+Anton Mattle is currently governing with a Coalition of the center from ÖVP and SPÖ.
+With 52.1% of virtual seats, the government could continue in office.

 The election survey was collected by IFDD.
 For this purpose, 800 persons were asked about their party preference in a period of 6 days (21.07.2022 - 27.07.2022).